-Mr Gerrard started his career as the Commercial Director/Landmark Programme Director of Aurum Holdings from 1991 to 2014 and has been the US Operations Director and then the Group Operations Director since 2017.
-He previously served as Commercial and HR Director at Radley & Co for one year.
+Mr Gerrard started his career at the Group in 1991 and subsequently served as the Commercial Director/Landmark Programme Director of Aurum Holdings until 2014.
+Mr Gerrard has been the US Operations Director and then the Group Operations Director since 2017.
+He previously served as Commercial and Human Resources Director at Radley & Co for one year.